Anarchism and religion: Islam

 The Bedouin nomads of the Khawarij were Islam's first sect.
 They challenged the new centralization of power in the Islamic state as an impediment to their tribe's freedom.
 At least one sect of Khawarij, the Najdat, believed that if no suitable imam was present in the community, the position could be dispensed with.
 A strand of Muʿtazili thought paralleled that of the Najdat: if rulers inevitably became tyrants, the only acceptable course of action was to depose them.
 The Nukkari subsect of Ibadi Islam reportedly adopted a similar belief.
-Moreover, the Moorish Orthodox Church of America (MOCA) also presents itself as an anarchistic religious milieu drawing especially from esoteric Islamic traditions.